ianmhuff/auto-translate/README.md

 This script makes the process of translating SSBU status scripts a little less tedious by automatically performing many of the more basic steps, allowing the user to focus on just cleaning up the logic.

 ## Usage
+#### Every file in the folder
 1. Place `autotranslate.py` in the same directory as the files containing the scripts to be translated (one script per file)
-2. Either click on `autotranslate.py` or run it in the console with `python autotranslate.py` to work on any files found in the directory or drag files onto it to translate them.
+2. Click on `autotranslate.py` / run it in the console with `python autotranslate.py` to automatically translate any files found in the current folder
+---
+#### Only select files
+1. Drag files of any type (one script per file) onto `autotranslate.py` to translate them

 ## List of modifications
 - Changes indentation from 2 to 4 spaces